zenml-io/zenml/docs/book/user-guide/advanced-guide/best-practices/unit_testing.md

 ```

-Let's say, Your `test_step_2` code is kept in `test_step.py` file in same directory.
-For running unit test for that `calculate_means` function, we use  `pytest test_step.py` which will envoke your python testcases file to run and show output.
+For running unit test, we can then execute `pytest test_embeddings_step.py` which will invoke the pytest framework to run the tests and show relevant output.

 ## Some tips and best practices to follow while writing unit testing for ZenML